nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/package-manifest.md

 The hotfix bundles are deployed indifferently from the order of install between a hotfix package and an addon package.
 In other words, bugs are being fixed by hotfix packages.
 It is normal that an installed package have some bugs if the relevant hotfix package is not installed.
 It's not the purpose of a package to embed its fixes.

 A hotfix is not compliant with anything but a stock release distribution.
 It is not compliant with a SNAPSHOT distribution (built from the maintenance branch), nor with a hotfix distribution (built from a hotfix release).
-{{jira server='Nuxeo Issue Tracker' key='NXP-14085'}}&nbsp;improvement will make the maintenance distribution (SNAPSHOT or release) "provide" the corresponding hotfix packages.
+{{jira server='Nuxeo Issue Tracker' key='NXP-14085'}} improvement will make the maintenance distribution (SNAPSHOT or release) "provide" the corresponding hotfix packages.
 It won't apply on public packages.
 It won't be backported.

 If a package depends on an hotfix: